 Starting school can sometimes be as stressful for parents as it is for children and brings with it a whole new set of challenges – coping with school toilets, new friends, new routines and separation anxiety to name a few.
 If your child is already some way through primary school there may be other stresses with friendship problems, excessive gaming or perhaps anxiety about moving up to secondary school.
-Luckily there is a lot of support available for families : there are some great websites, books, videos, helplines and on-line chat options so have a look at what's on offer below.
+Luckily there is a lot of support available for families including websites, books, videos, helplines and on-line chat options, so have a look at what's on offer below.

 Click here to go straight to topics at the bottom of the page